Licensing Guides

 Arizona Plumber Training Programs and Schools

-Here's a great list of the best Plumbing colleges and Universities in Arizona:
+Here are two detailed lists of the best Plumbing colleges and universities in Arizona:

-Arizona Western College offers a 64 credit Associate of Applied Science in Plumbing degree that typically takes two years to complete.
-In-state tuition is about $1,350 per semester.
+Arizona Western College offers a 60-credit Associate of Applied Science in Plumbing degree that typically takes two years to complete.
+The in-state tuition for the program would be about $6,000.
 The Construction Trades program at Gateway Community College is also designed to help students thinking about a career in plumbing, electrical, HVAC, carpentry, or construction management.

 Program Prerequisites: For any of these paths, you need to be at least 18 years old and have a high school diploma or a GED (General Educational Development) degree.